 Micha Ullman’s Table 4 (1992) bears traces of a movement in sand, seemingly frozen in time.
 It is the result of a gesture of giving and taking, sharing and communicating, as the expression of an everyday family or religious ritual.
 Table 4 belongs to a series of table works which have become a metaphor for an era in the Middle East, the most abstract gesture of a permanent state of emergency where every grain of sand is the subject of struggle.

 This performative act is taken up again in current works of art, such as the video installation Capture Practice (2014) by choreographer Arkadi Zaides, a companion piece to the stage performance Archive (2014).
-Both works are based on footage of Palestinian youths who documented themselves at the border fence to Israel with heavily armed Israeli soldiers on the other side.
-As a dancer, Arkadi Zaides embodies the movements and gestures of the soldiers as well as the youths.
-In this work, which we are showing in the exhibition as an installation, it is precisely this motif of “embodiment” of both sides which constitutes the basis for exchange, transformation and empathy.
+Both works are based on footage selected from the archives of B'Tselem – The Israeli Information Center for Human Rights in the Occupied Territories, shot by Palestinians who film the reality of their lives in the West Bank.
+As a dancer, Arkadi Zaides embodies the movements and gestures of Israelis seen on screen.
+In this work, which we are showing in the exhibition as an installation, it is precisely this motif of “embodiment” which constitutes the basis for exchange, transformation and empathy.

 In two works, choreographer William Forsythe explores another, key point of access to these issues.
 In his installation The Fact of Matter (2009/2016), he transfers the choreographic thought process to the situation in the exhibition space, to the confrontation between spatial givens and visitor response.
 Forsythe opens up new possibilities for artistic research through specific physical constellations – attaining a level of interconnectedness between the physical and emotional that creates a basis for a different kind of perception.
 This is similarly explored in his choreography Human Writes (2009) where drawings created by the dancers’ bodies during the performance are, by proxy, documents of their actions to convey experiences of a past physical conflict through dance.